Sat 18 June (full) or Sun 3 Sep or Sat 7 Oct —

 One day ‘Wild Waterfalls’.
 The Blue Mountains contain multitudes of waterfalls that flow virtually all year long.
-They are the life blood of the valleys and forests and Gary has captured most of them, several times over.
+They are the life blood of the valleys and forests and Gary has captured most of them, dozens of times over.
 This workshop will explore practical techniques in taming the large majestic multi-hundred foot falls such as Katoomba, Wentworth or Govetts through to the more delicate 5-20 ft falls around Lawson, Hazelbrook, Leura and Wentworth Falls.
 Depending on the rainfall prior to this workshop the visits will be to several as listed in Gary’s guide.

 The workshop will begin with instruction in basic waterfall techniques in Gary’s Training Gallery followed by location one then a late morning review of shots.
 After lunch two different sets of falls and a final full two hour post production session and review.
 Note: Some waterfalls require a 40+ minute hike to reach on varying gradients so good fitness required.

 - Day long personal instruction from Gary at location and in his Training Gallery.